- Pound (GBP) awaits wage data

-- UK unemployment expected to tick lower
+- UK unemployment is expected to stay at 3.8%

-- Eurozone GDP & unemployment data due
+- Eurozone GDP data is due

 The Pound Euro (GBP/EUR) exchange rate is falling, paring gains from the previous session.
 The pair rose +0.40% yesterday, settling on Monday at €1.1518 and trading in a range between €1.1461 – €1.1526.
 At 05:35 UTC, GBP/EUR trades -0.07% at €1.1510.

 The pound pushed higher on Monday, despite a lack of fresh fundamental drivers.
 The pound has found support from the BoE interest rate decision last week after the central bank hiked rates by 25 basis points.

 The central bank has kept the door open for further rate hikes.
 However, BoE Governor Andrew Bailey also said that he expects inflation to fall sharply from April.
 In this case, the BoE may not need to hike rates further.

 One of the key factors driving inflation has been the tight UK labour market, where high demand and low supply have pushed wages higher.
 Today UK labour market data is expected to show that unemployment held steady at 3.8% but that wages excluding bonuses rose 6.8%, up from 6.6%, a figure which could unnerve the BoE.
 Strong wages growth suggests that inflation could become embedded in the economy.